 This is the original studio built in the late 1970’s by Ann Stokes and her friends.
 Set among the woods, the Studio offers great privacy.
 A deck, and close proximity to paths and trails offer many opportunities to be among nature.
 Lofted ceilings, and expansive windows add incredible light and create a space that is both comfortable and inspiring.
 The studio loft work space has skylights and a substantial white pinboard wall.
 The Studio is heated by a wood stove with a propane backup heater.
 The bedroom is cozy and there are full kitchen and bathroom facilities.
 Visual artists and writers have enjoyed A Studio of One’s Own for almost four decades.

-The Guesthouse is centrally located on WHS.
-Above the garage, it has an open floor plan.
-An easel, folding table, work desk, and a white pinboard wall (8x11) make it a fine working space for visual artists.
+The Guesthouse is centrally located among the cabins above the garage.
+It has an open floor plan with simplistic architectural design and lofted ceilings that inspire quiet and creativity.
+A work desk, folding table, 8x11 white pinboard wall and skylight make it a fine working space for visual artists.
 Furniture can easily be rearranged to create a 21x13 floor space for movement artists.
-Writers, in particular, have gravitated to this space with an antique desk, comfy chairs, a quiet environment.
-The Guesthouse includes a substantial kitchen, bed, enclosed bathroom with Japanese-style soaking tub and hand-held shower, and is heated by an oil furnace.
-It has a small deck with atrium doors.
-Some residents prefer the Guesthouse because it is on one level, is low maintenance, and has a bath/shower on site.
-The simplistic architectural design and lofted ceilings inspire quiet and creativity.
+Writers, in particular, have gravitated to this space to enjoy the antique desk, comfortable chairs, a calm environment.
+The Guesthouse includes a substantial kitchen, bed, and enclosed bathroom with Japanese-style soaking tub and hand-held shower.
+It is heated by an oil furnace and has a small deck with atrium doors.
+Some residents prefer the Guesthouse because it is on one level and provides a low maintenance experience.